ragavanayyadurai/exp1/README.md

-# ex1final
-Implementation of Logic Gates using Verilog HDL
+#Implementation of Logic Gates using Verilog HDL
-Aim:
+##Aim:
 To implement and to verify the truth table in Verilog HDL for the following logic gates
 1. AND gate
 2. OR gate